mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ## Column menu with Pro/Premium features [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan)[<span class="plan-premium"></span>](/x/introduction/licensing/#premium-plan)

-In the following demo, in addition to data grid MIT features, you can see commercial features like [grouping](/x/react-data-grid/row-grouping/), and [aggregation](/x/react-data-grid/aggregation/) in action.
+In the following demo, in addition to Data Grid MIT features, you can see commercial features like [grouping](/x/react-data-grid/row-grouping/), and [aggregation](/x/react-data-grid/aggregation/) in action.
 Try tweaking the values from respective column menu items.

 {{"demo": "ColumnMenuGridPremium.js", "bg": "inline"}}